As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 What’s the best organic way to prevent or stop tomato foliar diseases?
 For prevention and treatment, we recommend either:

-- How To Use It – Apply AACT as a foliar spray throughout the growing season; also apply as a soil drench 1-2 times per year during seasonal transitions (summer > fall garden or winter > spring garden).
+Apply AACT as a foliar spray throughout the growing season.
+Also use it as a soil drench 1-2 times per year during seasonal transitions (summer > fall garden or winter > spring garden).
 During particularly rainy periods when disease pressure will be higher, you might want to increase application frequency.

-- How To Use It – Use preventatively as a foliar spray or immediately upon seeing signs of disease on your tomato plants’ leaves.
+Use Serenade preventatively as a foliar spray or immediately upon seeing signs of disease on your tomato plants’ leaves.
 You can buy it as a pre-diluted, ready-to-use spray bottle or in concentrate to mix at home as-needed.

-- How It Works – Serenade is a patented strain of bacteria (Bacillus subtilis) that basically eats many types of pathogenic bacteria and fungi or outcompetes them for prime real estate on the surface of your plants.
-Actinovate is another excellent bio-based organic product that is also excellent at preventing or stopping plant diseases.
+Serenade is a patented strain of bacteria (Bacillus subtilis) that consumes many types of pathogenic bacteria and fungi or outcompetes them for prime real estate on the surface of your plants.
+Actinovate is another excellent bio-based organic product that is also good at preventing or stopping plant diseases.

 4: Proper Irrigation Methods

-We recommend using drip irrigation rather than overhead irrigation or sprinklers.
+We recommend using drip irrigation rather than overhead irrigation or sprinklers if at all possible.

 Irrigating your plants with a sprinkler/overhead irrigation is less water efficient than irrigating through drip lines (overhead sprinklers can lead to water losses up to 50% due to evaporation).
 Also, sprinklers cause your plants’ leaves to get wet and therefore makes them more prone to infection by pathogenic fungi and bacteria (foliar diseases).
 If you absolutely have to use sprinklers, irrigate in the early morning to maximize water efficiency and give your plants’ leaves plenty of time to dry off!